-James (Jim) Thorson is the leader (and sole member) of the Habitat and Ecological Process Research Program (HEPR).
 Jim earned a Masters in fisheries and wildlife sciences from Virginia Tech, and a Ph.D. in fisheries and aquatic sciences from the University of Washington.
-Jim joined the National Marine Fisheries Service in 2012 and worked as a stock assessment scientist at the Northwest Fisheries Science Center until 2018.
-In the HEPR program, Jim envisions and encourages cross-divisional research, with emphasis upon activities related to Loss of Sea Ice and Essential Fish Habitat (EFH).
-Regarding EFH, Jim works with the Alaska Regional Office to coordinate an annual request for proposals funding $300-400,000 in single- and multi-year projects.
-Jim also leads development of the Vector Autoregressive Spatio-Temporal (VAST) R package, which is used for stock, ecosystem, habitat, and climate-vulnerability assessments across the US and worldwide.
-Finally, Jim continues to conduct theoretical and applied research regarding climate impacts, stock-assessment methods, spatial statistics, and life-history theory.
+Jim joined NOAA Fisheries in 2012 and worked as a stock assessment scientist at the Northwest Fisheries Science Center until 2018.
+He then led the HEPR program from 2018-2022, where he envisioned and encouraged cross-divisional research, with emphasis upon activities related to Loss of Sea Ice and Essential Fish Habitat (EFH).
+Jim currently works on translating research to operations regarding stock assessment, spatio-temporal modelling, life-history theory, and ecosystem synthesis.
+Jim also leads development of the Vector Autoregressive Spatio-Temporal (VAST) and FishLife R packages, which are used for stock, ecosystem, habitat, and climate-vulnerability assessments across the US and worldwide.